acmesh-official/acme.sh/README.md

 # le: means simp`Le`
 Simplest shell script for LetsEncrypt free Certificate client

+Simple and Powerfull,  you only need 3 minutes to learn.

 Pure written in bash, no dependencies to python , acme-tiny or LetsEncrypt official client.
 Just one script, to issue, renew your certificates automatically.